Language Model Goal Selection Differs from Humans' in a Self-Directed Learning Task

 \subsection{Models}

-We compared the behavior of human participants to the output of three models from various providers, which covered a range of architectures, met our computational limitations, and -- at the time of writing -- were considered state-of-the-art models: GPT-5 (OpenAI), Gemini 2.5 Pro (Google), and Claude Sonnet 4.5 (Anthropic).
-We also collected responses from Centaur, an open model fine-tuned on psychology experiments which claims to be a ``foundation model to predict and capture human cognition'' \cite{binz2025foundation}.
-We collected each model's responses in 50 separate iterations of the task, using each of the 10 task configurations approximately 5 times\footnote{For Centaur, 3/10 configurations in the main modality triggered occasional invalid responses, so we focused on the first 7.
-With persona steering, all configurations yielded valid responses.}.
-For Centaur, we set the temperature parameter to 0, as higher values yielded unusable data.
-For GPT-5, unless otherwise stated, we used minimal reasoning effort and low verbosity settings; temperature was fixed to 1 by design.
-For all other models, we set a temperature of 1, but present additional results using a temperature of 0 in Appendix \ref{app:temp0}.
-Wherever relevant, we set the top-P parameter to 1 for consistency in results.
+We compared the output of various LLMs to the behavior of human participants, re-analyzed from \cite{molinaro2024latent}.
+The models covered a range of architectures, met our computational limitations, and were considered state-of-the-art at the time of data collection: GPT-5 (OpenAI), Gemini 2.5 Pro (Google), Claude Sonnet 4.5 (Anthropic), and Qwen3 32B (Qwen).
+We also collected responses from Centaur, a specialized model fine-tuned on psychology experiments \cite{binz2025foundation}.
+We collected each model's responses in 50 separate iterations of the task, using each of the 10 task configurations approximately five times.
+For GPT-5, we used minimal reasoning effort and low verbosity settings; temperature was fixed to 1 by design.
+For all other models, we set a temperature of 1\footnote{For Centaur, we note that this setting often required multiple retries with the same prompt to get valid outputs (i.e., decisions that matched one of the available options).}, but present additional results using a temperature of 0 in Appendix \ref{app:temp0}.
+Wherever relevant, we set the top-P parameter to 1.